diorga/harpy/artifact/artifact.md

 ```
     python3 backend.py --manual_traces --cores 8 --unwind 30
 ```

+### Expected behaviour
+This will run all traces and described in the manual and print a message if the traces were reproducible or not.
+The expected behaviour is that all allowed traces should be reproducible and all disallowed traces should not reproducible.

 ## Claim 2: The queue is validated against our operational model
 We verify enqueue and dequeue operations against our CBMC implementation and the file that presents these operations can be found here: